-The index consists of a registered EU reference value for alignment with the Paris Agreement (so-called Paris Aligned Benchmark or "PAB index") in accordance with the Benchmark Regulation (EU) 2016/1011 and aims to reflect the performance of the global equity markets with consideration taken to specific sustainability requirements.
+The index consists of a registered EU reference value for alignment with the Paris Agreement (so-called Paris Aligned Benchmark or "PAB index") in accordance with the Benchmark Regulation (EU) 2016/1011 and aims to reflect the performance of small caps worldwide in the developed equity markets with consideration taken to specific sustainability requirements.
 The sustainability requirements in the index are designed to reduce carbon emissions and other greenhouse gases.
-The fund is classified as a fund pursuant to Article 9.3 of Regulation (EU) 2019/2088 of the European Parliament and of the Council on sustainability-related disclosures in the financial services sector (SFDR).
+The fund is classified as a fund pursuant to Article 9.3 of Regulation (EU) 2019/2088 of the European Parliament and of the Council on sustainabilityrelated disclosures in the financial services sector (SFDR).
 Refer below in the section "Sustainability requirements in the index" for additional information about the sustainability requirements in the index.
+The index includes approximately 14% of the free float in each of approximately 24 countries.

 The index will be replicated through optimized physical replication, which means that the fund invests directly in a larger selection of the equities included in the index.
-Tracking error (deviations from index, refer below in the section "Benchmark index and tracking error" for a more detailed explanation, as well as below under the heading "The fund's management, activity level and returns") is expected to be less than 0.25% under normal market conditions.
+Tracking error (deviations from index, refer below in the section "Benchmark index and tracking error" for a more detailed explanation, as well as below under the heading "The fund's management, activity level and returns") is expected to be less than 0.5% under normal market conditions.
 The management fee, as well as customer flows, index rebalancing and corporate events result in transaction costs for the fund, which are not present in the index.
 These are the main factors that impact the fund's ability to replicate the index.

 The index is fully revised twice each year and a smaller revision is also conducted on a quarterly basis, based solely on the incoming sustainability requirements.
-The companies' weighting in the index during the full revision is set on the basis of minimizing deviations from the index'

-market-value weighted reference portfolio (refer below in the section "Sustainability requirements in the index") as well as that the index shall fulfil all of the requirements specified for Paris Aligned Benchmarks.
+The companies' weighting in the index during the full revision is set on the basis of minimizing deviations from the index' market-value weighted reference portfolio (refer below in the section "Sustainability requirements in the index") as well as that the index shall fulfil all of the requirements specified for Paris Aligned Benchmarks.
 At the time of the smaller quarterly revisions, the weighting from any changes is distributed on a pro-rata basis across the existing index weightings.
 The index is reinvested, i.e., distributions paid for equities included in the index are reinvested in the index after tax adjustments.
-Further information about the index is available at www.solactive.com/indices/?se=1&index=DE000SL0C1J0.
+Further information about the index is available at www.solactive.com/indices/?

+se=1&index=DE000SL0C1W3.

 Additional information about the current composition of the index, the method for weighting and rebalancing, as well as the specified sustainability requirements is also available on this website.